 Learn more about how credit scores affect your home insurance rates.

-As mentioned earlier, obtaining multiple home insurance quotes can help you save money on your premiums.
+As mentioned earlier, obtaining a home insurance quote can help you save money on your premiums.

 Not all insurance companies offer the same rates.
 It is a good idea to compare insurers, coverage, and prices before you buy home insurance.

 Our partners (insurance brokers and agents) represent more than 20 insurance companies in Canada.
-They will be happy to provide you with up to three (3) home insurance quotes that you can choose from to suit your needs.
+One of them will be happy to shop around for you and then provide you with a home insurance quote that suit your needs.

 Remember, your goal is not to downgrade your home insurance protection.
 To save money, you must make sure you get adequate amount of coverage for your dwelling and your personal property without paying more than necessary.

-Request for free home insurance quotes with our free quick online request form.
+Request for your free home insurance quote with our free quick online request form.